OTL/light_curtain/README.md

 velocity_filter
 -------------
 This node filters input velocity by laser scan.
-If the laser is inside of robot body, the output is not published.
+If the laser is inside of robot body and the velocity is forward, then the output is not published.

 Subscribed Topics
 ----------------